 Marigold and Calendula

 The Marigold is the flower of everlasting love and can signify that you’re always on the mind of that special someone.
 They’re also commonly used to convey sympathy or sadness.
-Calendula symbolizes sunshine and is traditionally used in wedding bouquets to symbolize passion.
+The other birth flower for September, Calendula, symbolizes sunshine and is traditionally used in wedding bouquets to symbolize passion.

 November Birth Flower